JaswanthPalla149/AI_Powered_Resume_Cover_Letter_Generator/README.md

 <img width="991" height="881" alt="Screenshot 2025-09-16 201307" src="https://github.com/user-attachments/assets/7af08f24-6f26-48dc-959f-38b88247353a" />

 ---
+## Getting Started

+1. Clone the repository.
+2. Install dependencies for Python, PyQt5, and APIs.
+3. Configure environment variables (`GEMINI_API_KEY`).
+4. Run the Flask API server to host the fine-tuned model - not available on github now.
+5. Launch the desktop app with ./Main..py, enter profile and job info.
+6. Click **Generate AI Resume** to start the pipeline.
+7. Generated resume (LaTeX) and cover letter (text) saved locally.
+---
 ## Why this matters
 This tool removes the most **tedious and stressful part of job applications** for students.
-Instead of spending hours rewriting resumes and cover letters for every role, they can:
+Instead of spending time rewriting resumes and cover letters for every role, they can:

 Upload the job description → Click Generate → Get a tailored resume + cover letter instantly.